Optimal cross-validation in density estimation with the $L^2$-loss: Introduction

-As for non-asymptotic results in the density setting, \cite{BiMa97} have settled an oracle inequality that relies on a conjecture and may be applied to the Loo procedure.
-However to the best of our knowledge, no result of this type has already been proved for the Lpo procedure in the density estimation setup.
-Recently in the regression setting, \cite{Arlo07} established oracle inequalities for $V$-fold penalties, while \cite{ArCe09} have carried out an extensive simulation study in the change-point detection problem with heteroscedastic data.
+As for nonasymptotic results in the density framework, \citet{BiMa97} have settled an oracle inequality that relies on a conjecture and may be applied to Loo.
+However, to the best of our knowledge, no such result has already been proved for Lpo in the density estimation framework.
+Recently, in the regression setting, \citet{Arlo07} established oracle inequalities for $V$-fold penalties, while \citet{ArCe09} have carried out an extensive simulation study in the change-point detection problem with heteroscedastic observations.